Transportation

 • May 23–30: A single-lane four-way stop, with the closure of the western end of Gilmer Drive

-The City is used the data from the pop-ups and on-going conversations with the community to develop intersection and corridor design options, made available at the end of August.
+The City used the data from the pop-ups and conversations with the community to develop intersection and corridor design options, made available at the end of August.
 All were invited to the following in-person opportunity to discuss and recommend changes to the design.

 Public Open House: Monday, August 27th, 6:00–8:00 pm, at the Tracy Aviary’s Chase Mill.